By default, Twilio automatically handles a specific set of opt-in/opt-out related keywords, such as

 Please note, the replies you configure for Advanced Opt-Out will not appear in your Twilio SMS Logs.
 In addition, Advanced Opt-Out will still generate replies for configured keywords even if your Messaging Service is set to "Drop Incoming Messages."
 Twilio does not bill you for these outbound reply messages.

 Notice: Advanced Opt-Out only changes the keyword handling for Twilio phone numbers in the Messaging Service on which it is configured.
-Advanced Opt-Out does not apply to WhatsApp senders.
 Twilio will continue automatically handling standard English-language replies for all opt-in/out keyword messages received on Toll-Free and Long Code phone numbers that are not a member of a Messaging Service.
 This default opt-out handling is not customizable.
 For more information on default opt-out responses, see Twilio support for opt-out keywords (SMS STOP filtering).

 Set Up Advanced Opt-Out